|

 your own endorsement, click |

-Bill James, Senior Baseball Operations Advisor, Click here to go to Bill's longer comment on A Page from Baseball's Past I'm not one of those people who refuses to pay for anything on the Web … but if I could pay for just one thing, it would be Craig Wright’s baseball writings. – Rob Neyer,
+Bill James, Senior Baseball Operations Advisor, Click here to go to Bill's longer comment on Pages from Baseball's Past I'm not one of those people who refuses to pay for anything on the Web … but if I could pay for just one thing, it would be Craig Wright’s baseball writings. – Rob Neyer,

 Senior Baseball Writer, ESPN.com This is the best, and best researched, series of baseball history that I've ever read.
 Each entry is much-anticipated.
 It never disappoints.
 Rather, I can't wait to read the next one each time." --